 - Make sure you appear professional and focused at all times.
 The tutors are judging you from the moment the course begins until it finishes.

 - Most courses send a list of recommended books – read these before you start the course.
+The most highly recommended books are: Learning Teaching by J Scrivener, The Practice of English Language Teaching by Jeremy Harmer, and 30 Language Teaching Methods by Scott Thornbury.

 - Be prepared for CELTA to take over your life.
 It’s challenging and it’s a lot of work.